boudicca-events/boudicca.events/docs/DATA_MODEL.md

 For example `name`->`My Entry` would be a Property with key "name" and value "My Entry" and could represent the name of this Entry.

 Sometimes you need more information about the value of one property, for example which language the value is in, or if this value is supposed to be a number, text, date, ...
-Boudicca encodes this information into the Key of the Property by appending "VariantInformation" to the base key value, which looks like `:VariantName=VariantValue`
+Boudicca encodes this information into the Key of the Property by appending VariantInformation to the base key value, which looks like `:VariantName=VariantValue`
 For example to specify that this name is in english we could have the Property `name:lang=en`->`My Entry` or to specify that something is a number we can write `price:format=number`->`20`.
-TODO add links to variant sections?
+See [Format](#format-variant) and [Language](#language-variant) for more information.
-You can of course chain and combine those VariantInformations, but be aware that most of the time the same VariantInformation is only allowed to appear once per Property.
+You can of course chain and combine those VariantInformations, but be aware that most of the time the same VariantInformation is only allowed to appear once per Property and watch out for the [canonical form](#canonical-form).

 An Entry is a very generic way of viewing the data in Boudicca and most of the time you will only think about and work with more specialized kinds of Entries.
 For Boudicca the most important one is the "Event", which represents a generic event.
 To make those events interoperable we have standardised properties and their meaning which you can find in our [Semantic Conventions](docs/SEMANTIC_CONVENTIONS.md) documentation.